 Do you feel like there is not enough counter space in your kitchen?
 The answer may not be the amount of counters.
 It may be that your countertops need a good decluttering.
 But you maybe wondering how to declutter kitchen counters.

 I used to struggle to make supper because it felt like I didn’t have enough space to cook.
 I blamed it on the size of my countertops.

 But then it finally occurred to me that there was too much stuff on my countertops.
 It was all getting in my way of actually using my kitchen counters!

 Whether you have a big or small kitchen counter, you can keep your kitchen countertops clear by being intentional with what goes on your counters.

-The key is to declutter the nonessential and be intentional about what is left out.
-Here are practical steps you can take to clear the clutter from your kitchen counters.
+The key is to get rid of the nonessential and be intentional about what is left out.

 I knew that I was frustrated with my kitchen, but I didn’t realize what was causing that frustration until I intentionally asked myself what was working and what wasn’t.

 For example, I used to keep a basket on our island that I thought was a great way to corral random items, but in reality it was taking up way too much space and getting in my way.

 I also had two jars holding my kitchen utensils near the stove.
 But I realized that looking through all of those utensils to get to the ones I use on a regular basis was a pain.

 This is a picture of my kitchen.
 You can see that I don’t have a ton of counter space by the sink.
 However, I do have an island next to the stove where I prepare meals and work on projects.